 |Colors||Fiesta Red or Mercury Grey||Fiesta Red or Mercury Grey|

 Everything on the Galaxy Chromebook 2 is the same or worse with two exceptions: the price tag and the expected duration of the battery.
-While the Galaxy Chromebook has a bigger battery, that i5 processor eats battery like candy, so it only gets up to 8 hours of battery life on a charge while Samsung says the Galaxy Chromebook 2 might be able to squeak out up to 13 hours.
-That said, considering the i3 model you'd actually want to purchase is still an i3, I'm betting that number is actually more like 8-10 hours, not 13.
+While the Galaxy Chromebook has a bigger battery, that i5 processor eats it up like candy, so it only gets 5-8 hours of battery life on a charge, while the Galaxy Chromebook 2 can get much closer to the 10-12 we expect on a modern Chromebook.
+That said, considering the i3 model you'd actually want to purchase is still an i3, that number is actually more like 7-10 hours from the reviews so far.

 The Galaxy Chromebook 2 is aimed at an entirely different market.

-The lower price tag is the most important thing here: all of the sacrifices made down the rest of the spec sheet were made to get the Galaxy Chromebook 2 down to almost half the original's price for that starter model.
-Samsung is targeting an entirely different segment for the Galaxy Chromebook 2 than it did with the original.
-The OG Galaxy Chromebook was going after Pixelbook owners: it offers top-of-the-line specs and blazing fast performance in a striking design with the best screen on a Chromebook to date.
+The lower price tag is the most important thing here.
+All of the sacrifices made, down to the rest of the spec sheet, were made to get the Galaxy Chromebook 2 down to almost half the original's price for that starter model.
+The OG Galaxy Chromebook was going after Pixelbook owners, while the Galaxy Chromebook 2 targets a more budget-conscious crowd that's still willing to pay a premium for Samsung style and a better-than-most screen.

-But the $749 model with the Intel Core i3 and 8GB of RAM is $749, which still seems too high when you realize that Best Buy has the original Galaxy Chromebook down to $700 right now.
-So you can pay $50 less and get that sweet 4K screen, Project Athena performance, and a built-in stylus?
+If you're dead-set on a Galaxy Chromebook 2, you'd want the $700 model with the Intel Core i3 and 8GB of RAM — but you can get the original Galaxy Chromebook for $750 on Amazon right now.
+Best Buy has also routinely dropped the Galaxy Chromebook price into the same range, meaning that for about $50 more, you can get that sweet 4K screen, Project Athena performance, and a built-in stylus?
 Yeah, that's a no-brainer.

-Honestly, why didn't Samsung just give the original Galaxy Chromebook that price cut three months ago and call it a day?
+Honestly, why didn't Samsung just give the original Galaxy Chromebook this price cut six months ago and call it a day?